aCertainProgrammer/search_engine_for_champnotes/README.md

 -----------------------

-3. Run the proper binary: ./linux_binary (Linux) or windows_binary.exe (Windows)
+5. Run the proper binary: ./linux_binary (Linux) or windows_binary.exe (Windows)
-4. If this fails, make sure you are in the proper directory/folder as stated by your terminal/cmd
+6. If this fails, make sure you are in the proper directory/folder as stated by your terminal/cmd
-5. If everything works fine you will be greeted with a welcome screen.
+7. If everything works fine you will be greeted with a welcome screen.
 You can type "help" in the command line to see a list of all commands.
+8. Execute the "createrepo" command in order to create all the folders and files.
+The program will freeze for 20-30 seconds maximum, do not close it, everything will be ok.
+9. You are ready to use the program.
+The steps for opening it are the same as during installation:
+    a) navigate to the folder containing the program
+    b) execute the binary

 -----------------------